 A student must be enrolled in at least 6 credit hours to be eligible for a loan.
 Additionally, a borrower must meet the standards of academic progress to be eligible for a loan.
 The standards of academic progress are measured in three areas: completion rate, cumulative grade point average, and maximum time frame.
 You may go to the standards of academic progress section for additional information.
 Financial aid will only pay for classes required for the students major.

 All first time college students receiving a student loan are subject to a 30 day waiting period or must allow 30 days before the loan can be disbursed.
-Go to the check disbursement process section for additional information on submitting a CAV.

 Federal Direct Subsidized Loans: provides students the opportunity to borrow funds for education costs at low interest rates.
 For students with a defined need, the federal government subsidizes the interest during certain specified periods.